Mushinako/BBDownload/README.md

 Some FAQ can be found [here](./faq.md).

 ##  Contributions!
-Absolutely!
-File an issue and/or start a pull request!
-This project is likely buggy, and supports are greatly welcomed!
+Absolutely, but why would you be interested in this?
+You are welcomed to file an issue and/or start a pull request!
+This project is likely buggy, and supports are greatly welcomed, and I do need to improve my skills as all of mine are self-taught.

 ##  License
 This project is distributed under [GPLv3](./LICENSE) by Mushinako.
 This project